jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

   *  Learn about the different types of desktop Linux
   *  Understand the nature and use of X, Mir, Wayland, and other GUI compositors
-  *  Understand the purpose of window mangers and the nature of desktop environments
+  *  Understand the purpose of window managers and the nature of desktop environments
-  *  Know the major features of GNOME 3 and Unity desktop environments
+  *  Know the major features of GNOME3 desktop environments
-  *  Understand GUI package managers
+  *  Understand GUI package managers and application stores
   *  Understand theming on the Linux Desktop

 ### Outcomes